 Use this call to retrieve a list of things of a given type, optionally using search constraints.

 In most search requests, you will use field names.
 The logic behind the match between field names in the gyfti app and in the request is similar to the one that applies to types.
-The general rule to figure out the field_name
+The general rule to figure out the field_name for a given field is as follows:

 – Remove the spaces of the caption.